 - recruiting user participants

-- creating questions for user surveys
+- creating and running user surveys

-- conducting user interviews and focus groups
+- conducting user interviews and usability tests

 - analysing data